Academy Support

 • Use the curriculum to raise children’s awareness, build confidence and skills

-• Ensure that all adults within our school/service who have access to children have been checked as to their suitability Oasis
+• Ensure that all adults working in our school who have access to children undergo rigorous suitability checks, in full accordance with Oasis procedures and statutory safeguarding requirements.

-Oasis Academy Blakenhale Infants will support all children by:
+Oasis Academy Blakenhale will support all children by:

 • Encouraging self-esteem and appropriate self-assertiveness whilst not condoning aggression or bullying